 This allows taking payment details directly through your site by putting the checkout form in a secure iFrame (within a page on your site) or redirecting customers to a hosted payment page.
 It’s certainly not easy to get the payment form to match the rest of your website with these approaches; it’s still the most secure option.

 - Payment form on your site, details sent straight from browser to secure payment gateway (not via your server)

-Stripe payment gateway’s Stripe.js, is again a useful solution, as this allows your customers type their card details into a form on a page served from your site, however the Stripe.js code communicates directly with the Stripe server.
+Stripe payment gateway’s Stripe.js, is again a useful solution, as this allows your customers to type their card details into a form on a page served from your site, however, the Stripe.js code communicates directly with the Stripe server.
 This way the card details of the customer will never pass through your web server.

 Do you want a payment gateway and merchant account or an all-in-one payment service provider?

 There are payment providers like SagePay or PayPoint offering just a payment gateway, asking you to have your own merchant account, which is the special bank account that the money passes into – different from your regular business bank account.
 There are other payment providers like PayPal and Stripe offering payment gateway and merchant account.
 This is certainly easier than getting a merchant accounts as it involves fewer setup and monthly fees, though the per-transaction fee is higher.

 There is no need to limit yourself to one payment gateway as there are many eCommerce platforms that enable you to offer multiple payment options to your customers.
 Among them one is PayPal.
 Many consumers have PayPal accounts and most of them opt to pay by PayPal instead of entering credit card details into yet another website.
 Thus, even when you don’t use PayPal as your main payment gateway, you can consider offering PayPal as an alternative way for customers to pay.